nuzcraft/MHWorldColorRandomizer/README.md

 ## Release Randomizer (new!)

 Included in the release files for v1.1 is a **Release Randomizer**.
-This .zip includes **10** full generations of monsters plus 2 scripts for you to generate your own pseudo-random collections yourself!
-Unzip the folder, then use bash to run _./ReleaseRandomizer_MHW.sh fileMapping_ReleaseRandomizer_MHW.csv_.
+These 2 scripts for you to generate your own pseudo-random collections yourself!
+Download and unzip the folder all ten v1.1 generations, then use bash to run _./ReleaseRandomizer_MHW.sh fileMapping_ReleaseRandomizer_MHW.csv_.
 This will randomly assign monster colorations from the 10 available options into a new generation in the _final_ folder.
 Copy the contents of this folder into your nativePC directory.

+For generating, your folder structure should look something like this:

+top level folder

+->v1.1_01

+->->em

+->v1.1_02

+->->em

+->v1.1_03

+->v1.1_04

+->v1.1_05

+->v1.1_06

+->v1.1_07

+->v1.1_08

+->v1.1_09

+->v1.1_10

+->fileMapping_MHW_ReleaseRandomizer.csv

+->ReleaseRandomizer_MHW.sh

+->ReleaseRandomizer_MHW_CHAOS.sh

 Use _ReleaseRandomizer_MHW_CHAOS.sh_ to uncouple any files that would normally move together (i.e. wings and body files or large monster and small monster files) to further randomize larger monsters into abominations.